MouseBiteLabs/Pocket-Mouse-Power-Board/README.md

 If parts are out of stock or backordered, you can search for the parts on Digikey.
 The only parts that have no replacements are U1 and U2, every other component has suitable alternate parts you can search for.

+You can leave C2 out of the circuit if desired.
+It won't have an impact to the operation of the board.

 | Ref Des        | QTY | Value       | Footprint | Type             | Notes                                        | Link                                                                                                                                                                                                                                                   |
 | -------------- | --- | ----------- | --------- | ---------------- | -------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | C1, C3, C5     | 3   | 22uF        | 0805      | Capacitor (MLCC) | X5R or better, 16V or higher                 | https://www.mouser.com/ProductDetail/Murata-Electronics/GRM21BR61E226ME44K?qs=hNud%2FORuBR25jDsUehWlrQ%3D%3D                                                                                                                                           |